 When you complete the W-4 Form for 2022, you can learn how much you qualify to receive in Child Tax Credit payments by completing step three.

-Eligible taxpayers that can claim dependents must make less than $200,000 if filing single and less than $400,000 if they are married and filing jointly.
+Eligible taxpayers who can claim dependents must make less than $200,000 if filing single and less than $400,000 if they are married and filing jointly.
 If you meet these requirements, you can proceed with step three of the W-4 Form to claim dependents.

 The W-4 Form asks you to multiply the number of qualifying dependents under the age of seventeen by $2,000.
 Then multiply the number of other dependents by $500.
 Add the total and input the number on the appropriate line of your W-4.